angry-tony/A-collection-of-OSS-tools/README.md

 * [Rocket](https://github.com/coreos/rocket) - New container system by the CoreOS guys
 * [ShutIt](https://github.com/ianmiell/shutit) - Manage your build process in a way that is both structured and flexible
 * [SmartDataCenter (SDC)](https://github.com/joyent/sdc/) - Containers and SmartOS, by Joyent
+* [Ventriloquist](https://github.com/fgrehm/ventriloquist) - Combines Vagrant and Docker to give developers the ability to configure portable and disposable dev environments
 * [Weave](https://github.com/zettio/weave/) - Virtual network that connects Docker containers deployed across multiple hosts